jschappet/magic_map_project/Science/David Bohm.md

 - "Thought as a System" by David Bohm
 - "The Ending of Time" by David Bohm and Jiddu Krishnamurti
 - "Science, Order, and Creativity" by David Bohm and F. David Peat #TOBE_REVIEWED
+- "The Undivided Universe" by David Bohm and Basil Hiley #TOBE_REVIEWED
+- "Causality and Chance in Modern Physics" by David Bohm #TOBE_REVIEWED

 ## Websites
 - [The David Bohm Foundation](http://www.davidbohm.com) - A resource for Bohm's writings and ideas.
 - [Bohmian Mechanics](https://en.wikipedia.org/wiki/Bohmian_mechanics) - Wikipedia page discussing Bohm's interpretation of quantum mechanics.
 - [Bohm Dialogue](https://www.bohmdialogue.org) - Information about Bohm's approach to dialogue and its applications.
 - [David Bohm's Archive](http://www.davidbohmarchive.org) - A collection of Bohm's papers and correspondence #TOBE_REVIEWED
+- [Bohm’s Philosophy of Mind](https://www.bohmphilosophy.com) - An exploration of Bohm's thoughts on consciousness and perception #TOBE_REVIEWED

 ## Videos
 - "David Bohm - The Implicate Order" - A lecture discussing Bohm's theories on the nature of reality.
 - "David Bohm on Quantum Mechanics" - An interview where Bohm explains his views on quantum physics.
 - "Dialogue with David Bohm" - A series of discussions featuring Bohm and other thinkers.
 - "Bohmian Mechanics Explained" - An educational video explaining the principles of Bohmian mechanics #TOBE_REVIEWED
+- "David Bohm and Jiddu Krishnamurti: The Ending of Time" - A discussion on the nature of thought and perception #TOBE_REVIEWED

 # Location